kahnvex/slugnet/docs-src/index.rst

 This is all we need to implement a full backpropogation algorithm.
-Repeated application of equations 3, 4, and 5 will give us the weight and bias gradients :math:`\nabla_{\bm{W}}\bm{\ell}` and :math:`\nabla_{\bm{b}}\bm{\ell}` at every layer, as indicated by the pseudocode of backpropogation given in alorithm 1.
+Repeated application of equations 3, 4, and 5 will give us the weight and bias gradients :math:`\nabla_{\bm{W}}\bm{\ell}` and :math:`\nabla_{\bm{b}}\bm{\ell}` at every layer, as indicated backpropogation's pseudocode given in algorithm 1.

 .. rst-class:: algo
 .. math::